-The Embedded Energy Managers ("EEMs") have proven to be a popular and useful resource for larger customers.
-There are approximately 50 EEMs and 22 Roving Energy Managers ("REMs") being utilized by customers across the province.

-- LDCs that are too small to qualify for their own REM are teaming up with other utilities to hire a REM to be shared by the group of utilities. - At the beginning, it took longer than expected to set up the energy manager application process and unclear communication resulted in marketing and implementation challenges for many LDCs. - There have been a number of studies identified by energy managers and they have been able to build capacity and deliver energy savings projects within their respective large commercial/industrial facilities. - The requirement that 30% of targets must come from non-incented projects is identified as an issue for most EEMs/REMs.
+- The Embedded Energy Managers ("EEMs") have proven to be a popular and useful resource for larger customers.
+There are approximately 50 EEMs and 22 Roving Energy Managers ("REMs") being utilized by customers across the province. - CHEC LDCs qualified for their own REM to share among the Member LDCs. - At the beginning, it took longer than expected to set up the energy manager application process and unclear communication resulted in marketing and implementation challenges for many LDCs. - There have been a number of studies identified by energy managers and they have been able to build capacity and deliver energy savings projects within their respective large commercial/industrial facilities. - The requirement that 30% of targets must come from non-incented projects is identified as an issue for most EEMs/REMs.
 The EDA Industrial Working Group has proposed to remove this requirement for REMs only as they are not resident full time at a customer facility to find the non-incented savings.